youwen5/web/routes/+about.typ

 I could tell you that I study math, and computers, but I also care at least as much about music and philosophy and the human condition.

-If it helps, we might saunter through the streets of IV or window shop in downtown SB, and bemoan dining hall food or exorbitant prices in restaurants.
+If it helps, we might saunter through the streets of Isla Vista or window shop in downtown Santa Barbara, and bemoan the dining hall food and exorbitant prices in restaurants.
 I could tell you about the subtle genius of _Disco Elysium_ or Rust#(apostrophe)s algebraic type system.
 We could play _Risk of Rain 2_ or _Monster Hunter_, and binge _Frieren_.
 Is that enough?

 Or we could take an evening trek over by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
 We could